Ali-Mahzarnia/MFSGrp/README.md

 pacman::p_install_gh("Ali-Mahzarnia/MFSGrp")
 ```

-## 2-Installing from Source files:
+## 2-Installing from the Source files:
 If the installation fails with the other methods, install the packages from the source files directly with the R commands:
 ``` R
 # fGMD